JohannesMP/com.johannesmp.blog/_posts/2017-02-14-Installing-Jekyll-For-Github-Pages-On-Windows-10.md

 # Conclusion

-And with that, jekyll serve should finally work:
+And with that, `jekyll serve` should finally work as intended:

 ![](https://i.imgur.com/kX04XY8.png)